outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- The anti-inflammatory action is due to deacylation of the pro-inflammatory transcription factor NF-κB by sirtuin 1
 			- upregulate glutathione, an endogenous antioxidant
 				- It has direct activity as a reducing agent, chemically reacting with reactive oxygen species to neutralize them.
 Studies suggest that it lodges in cell membranes and prevents oxidative damage to lipids in the cell membrane
+		- other more toxic compounds
+			- cardenolides
+			- sugiol (relatively untested in humans, not available for purchase)
+				- Sugiol has been shown to inhibit the oncogenic protein STAT3
+				- inhibits the enzyme transketolase, leading to a build up of reactive oxygen species (ROS) and stress-induced cell death
+					- Reactive oxygen species are highly reactive, and can damage cellular mechanisms by oxidizing critical molecules
+				- downregulates inflammatory genes such as NF-κB, COX-2, TNF-alpha, IL-1beta, and IL-6
+		- other related compounds
+			- antifungals
 				- citicoline
 					- choline variants are involved in helping some cancers
 					- increases the levels of reduced glutathione (GSH), a major antioxidant agent
 					- citicoline affects the staurosporine-induced apoptosis cell-signalling pathway by interacting with the glutathione system and by inhibiting caspase-3
 					- Once acetylcholine moves across the synapse, it can bind to two types of receptors: nicotinic receptors and muscarinic receptors
 					- ability to produce Acetylcholine is dependent upon IL-21 signalling to the T cells
 					- during infection this immune-derived acetylcholine is necessary for the T cells to migrate into infected tissues
 					- acetylcholinesterase (AChE) is a serine hydrolase whose primary function is to degrade acetylcholine and terminate neurotransmission, and is involved in cellular growth, apoptosis, drug resistance pathways, response to stress signals and inflammation
 					- however, citicoline is an antifungal that can help reduce fungal load where fungal infections have caused or otherwise help cancer cells grow
 					- Supplements that stop the breakdown of acetylcholine include Bacopa monnieri, Ginkgo biloba and huperzine A
 					- Acetylcholine (ACh) is an important neurotransmitter that plays a role in brain functions, such as memory, and body functions, such as muscle contractions to move your muscles.
 Low levels of acetylcholine are associated with memory issues and muscle disorders

 	- inhibit mutations/bacteria/fungi/viruses that cause cancer (Li-Fraumeni syndrome, EBV, HPV, Herpes, Hepatitis)
 		- inherited mutations
 			- Abnormalities of the p53 gene can be inherited in Li-Fraumeni syndrome (LFS), which increases the risk of developing various types of cancers